 Burial Armor is the ancient dwarf armor that is made at the Artisans’ Workshop in the southeast corner of Falador.
 According to the Dwarf Suak, the dwarfs bury their dead in this armor.
 Burial Armor made of Grade I ingots is for the miners, Grade II ingots for the warriors, and Grade III ingots for the smiths’ burial armor.

 It is one of the best methods of gaining smithing experience in the game.
 That is because the process gives the highest smithing experience in the game.
 But the armor you make won’t have any worth.
 This is a process that is known to be expensive, without any reward but gives high experience.
-If you want a guide to armor that has actual value in Runescape, look at our guide on Best Non-degradable Armor in Runescape.

 How To Make Burial Armor In Runescape